VijayKakani414/Visual-SLAM-using-Larger-FoV-cameras-for-Aumented-Reality-Games-and-Autonomous-Vehicles/README.md

-# Visual-SLAM-for-Larger-FoV-cameras-on-Autonomous-Vehicles
+# Visual-SLAM-using-Larger-FoV-cameras-for-Aumented-Reality-Games-and-Autonomous-Vehicles

-This repository contains all my research project details pertaining to the Visual SLAM for Larger FoV cameras on Autonomous Vehicles
+This repository contains all my research project details pertaining to the Visual SLAM using Larger FoV cameras for Augmented Relaity and Autonomous Vehicles

 ![6](https://github.com/VijayKakani414/Visual-SLAM-for-Larger-FoV-cameras-on-Autonomous-Vehicles/assets/25151205/e988e4b8-7ac6-4207-96fa-9742a022c4cc)